adstuart/azure-privatelink-dns-microhack/README.md

 ## :checkered_flag: Results

-- You have deployed a basic Azure SQL Server and connected to it from your Azure client VM.
+- You have deployed a basic Azure SQL Server, modified the default firewall settings, and connected to it from your Azure client VM.
 You have confirmed that you are accessing it via the "Internet" (This traffic does not leave the Microsoft backbone, but it does use Public IP addresses).
-The traffic is sourced from the dynamic NAT address on your client VM, and is destined to a public IP address sitting in front of the Azure SQL Service.
+The traffic is sourced from the dynamic NAT address of your client VM, and is destined to a public IP address sitting in front of the Azure SQL Service.

 # Challenge 2 : Implement Service Endpoints to restrict access to your Azure SQL Server

 ### Goal

 The goal of this challenge is to implement Service Endpoints to restrict access to your Azure SQL Server; turning off inbound connections from Public IPs (The Internet) and only allowing access from the subnet within which your Azure Client VM Resides.

+Service Endpoints are often thought of as "generation 1" of secure access to PaaS services that do not benefit from VNet injection.
+It is good to revisit the behaviour or Service Endpoints to highlight the subtle benefits when working with Private Link.

 ## Task 1: Remove public IP address from SQL Server firewall